SALT Deduction Calculator

 How does SALT interact with AMT?

 Pre-TCJA, SALT was added BACK to income for AMT purposes - high-SALT filers often paid AMT, partially negating the SALT deduction benefit.
-TCJA simultaneously raised AMT exemptions, so few filers paid AMT 2018-2026 even without the SALT deduction.
-Post-sunset, both reverse: SALT uncapped BUT AMT triggered for many filers - the net benefit is smaller than the headline cap removal suggests.
+TCJA simultaneously raised AMT exemptions, so few filers paid AMT even without the SALT deduction, and OBBBA made that higher exemption permanent.
+Had the TCJA sunset, both would have reversed - SALT uncapped BUT AMT triggered for many filers - making the net benefit smaller than the headline cap removal suggests; the pre-TCJA column models that scenario.

 Tax Disclaimer: General information only.
 Not tax advice.